Balki01/Balki01/README.md

 - 👋 Hi, I’m @Balki01
 - 👀 I’m interested in ...transforming world
 - 🌱 I’m currently learning ...what Im capable of
-- 💞️ I’m looking to collaborate on ...all my friends
+- 💞️ I’m looking to collaborate with...all my friends

 <!---
 Balki01/Balki01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.